Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Summary

-This work was supported by the Turing's Defence and Security programme through a partnership with Dstl.
-The computations described in this research were performed using the Baskerville Tier 2 HPC service.
-Baskerville was funded by the EPSRC and UKRI through the World Class Labs scheme (EP/T022221/1) and the Digital Research Infrastructure programme (EP/W032244/1) and is operated by Advanced Research Computing at the University of Birmingham.
-Copernicus Sentinel-1 SAR data are provided courtesy of the European Space Agency.
+\begin{acks} This work was supported by the Turing's Defence and Security programme through a partnership with Dstl.
+This research used the Baskerville Tier 2 HPC; funded by EPSRC \& UKRI (EP/T022221/1, EP/W032244/1) and operated by Advanced Research Computing, U. Birmingham.
+Copernicus Sentinel-1 SAR data are provided courtesy of ESA. \end{acks}